KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

 #### Given a certain likelihood function, how can we find its conjugate prior?

-The following derivation will end up a very useful and interesting result.
-Here we employ the exponential family form of probability distributions because it simplifies the derivation process significantly.
+<p>The following derivation will end up a very useful and interesting result.
+I learned the following result from the Yida Xu's <a href="https://github.com/roboticcam/machine-learning-notes/blob/master/variational.pdf" target="_blank">variational inference</a> tutorial.
+Here we employ the exponential family form of probability distributions because it simplifies the derivation process significantly.</p>

 * **Likelihood density:**